They're joyful, they're a summer icon and an autumn treat, beloved of bees and a delight for children to grow.

 If you want tall sunflowers, plant directly into the soil, don't start off in pots.
 Sunflowers have a long tap root even when very young, and pots restrict it.

 Sow giants about 18" apart, and thin out as they grow.
+Dwarf varieties (like the seedlings below) can be placed much closer together.

 Protect from birds until the first couple of real leaves have grown.

-Water when dry.
-Fertilise once a week for large flower heads.
 For tall varieties, make sure you have canes available to stake them as they grow.

 Then, sit back and enjoy the spectacle.
 As the tiny florets on the head develop, watch out for bees collecting the pollen - sunflowers are a special favourite.